 It’s been two years since I started my songwriting journey.
-While I’m still a learner in this area, one thing I’ve noticed, and I feel most of you will agree, is that after a while we all struggle to find ideas for a new song.
+While still got so much to learn, one thing I’ve noticed, and I feel most of you will agree, is that after a while we all struggle to find ideas for a new song.
 Most of us start writing songs because we have experiences to share and so we run out of ideas after a while.
-Now one thing you to remember is that we always have experiences to share.
-It’s just that we run out of themes.
+Now one thing you need to remember is that we always have experiences to share.
+It’s just that we run out of ideas that help us bring those experiences out.
+We run out of themes, stimulus to get started.
 So here are five tried and tested ways to come up with new song ideas that work all the time for me.

 1. Declutter your thoughts and emotions.